Kasperku/Simulating-Adaptive-Intelligence-in-Iterated-Prisoners-Dilemma-Tournaments/README.md

 ## How to use
+1. **Clone the repository**
+2. **Cd into the root directory**

-- **Run the Tournament:** Initialize the tournament with desired bots, number of rounds, and matches per pair.
+3. **Run the Tournament:** Initialize the tournament with desired bots, number of rounds, and matches per pair in constants.py
-- **Analyze Results:** Retrieve detailed match results or aggregated statistics to understand strategy performance.
+4. **Analyze Results:** Retrieve detailed match results or aggregated statistics to understand strategy performance.
-- **Experiment:** Add or remove bots, change strategies, or modify the payoff matrix to explore dynamics.
+5. **Experiment:** Add or remove bots, change strategies, or modify the payoff matrix to explore dynamics.